Mariner07/Satellite_Image_Classification/README.md

 There are several potential improvements that can be made to this solution.
 Looking at the per-class classification, the model seems to achieve poor performance on *PermanentCrop* and *AnnualCrop*.
 Here are some possible solutions that can be explored:

-- Increase model complexity and fine-tune hyperparameters based on specific requirements.
+- Since it generalises well on most classes, there is no need to increase the model complexity, but worth fine-tuning hyperparameters.
+For instance, tune LR, batch size etc.
-- Use image augmentation techniques to up-sample images in the underrepresented classes.
+- Use image augmentation techniques to up-sample images to increase data variance, for instance in the *PermanentCrops* class.
+[2]
-- Integrate a new model that specializes in separating these classes, considering that they are of high importance.
+- Integrate a new model that specializes in separating these classes.
+We could introduce a small classifier that would seperate *PermanentCrop* from *HerbaceousVegetation*
-- Train the dataset with the pre-trained models, i.e  ResNet-50
+- Train the dataset with the preferably domain-specific pre-trained models, i.e  ResNet-50 [1]

 ## Project Navigation
 ### Training